KentFletcher/lab-02/README.md

 Actual time needed to complete: _____
 ----------------------------------------------------------------------

-Number and name of feature: Feature 3: Styling with Flexbox
+Number and name of feature: Feature 4: Sort the images

 Estimate of time needed to complete: _____